 The Oxygen 2.0 builder is still in an introductory sale phase, but the developers are working hard to get the word out and finish the project soon.
 Upon the official release of Oxygen 2.0, we can expect far more video tutorials and how-to guides to walk you through the builder.
 I’ve noticed quite a few YouTube videos about it already, so the team is doing an excellent job of creating online content for the users to get for free.

-In addition, Oxygen 2.0 will be released with many more design sets, meaning that you have a better chance at finding the perfect designs for your business.
+In addition, Oxygen 2.0 will be released with many more design sets, meaning that you have a better chance at finding the perfect designs for your online business.
 And it certainly helps out developers with clients from multiple industries.
 The current design sets are modern-looking and ready to implement on any website, so it’ll be exciting to see just how many more of these the developers come out with.

 Finally, the Oxygen 2.0 team has stated they plan on working out any of the remaining bugs and polishing the already excellent user interface.